-My main interest is individual differences in learning.
-I am applying learning paradigms to assess differences in information processing across the schizotypal spectrum.
+My main research interest is how individual differences emerged in contingency learning.
+I am applying learning paradigms as well as computational modeling to assess differences in information processing across the schizotypal spectrum.

 Since 2015 I have been working with the Cochrane Collaboration, specifically with the Cochrane Schizophrenia Group.
 In 2018, with a group of health-care professionals, we created the Mexican Cochrane Center.
 Besides contributing with the goals of Cochrane (Producing evidence, Making our evidence accessible, Advocating for evidence, and Building an effective sustainable organization); we created Evidology, a non-profit organization to train health-care professionals on Evidence-Based Medicine.